 Both parents share the responsibility of supporting a child financially.
 But North Carolina law does not require each parent to provide equal financial support.
 Child support varies based on the incomes of the parents and the needs of the child pursuant to the North Carolina Child Support Guidelines.
 This can be researched at ncchildsupport.com (a North Carolina Government website) providing information.

 It’s helpful to seek the guidance of a lawyer who has negotiated child support agreements to be sure that you take all factors into account and that each child receives all the support to which the child is entitled.

 If the two sides cannot agree on the amount of support, an experienced family law attorney at Teddy, Meekins & Talbert can petition the court on your behalf to set the amount of child support.
 The courts follow child support guidelines in setting the amounts.

 We also can petition the court to modify a child support agreement set by the court if there has been a substantial change in circumstances.
 Under North Carolina law, the obligations of child support typically end when a child reaches age 18 or graduates from high school, whichever is later.

 Child support and child custody are often negotiated as part of the separation agreement rather than when the divorce is finalized.

+We know preparing for a divorce isn’t easy.
 Our lawyers are experienced trial lawyers who are there to fight for you and your rights.